nextcloud/news/docs/api/api-v2.md

 ```

 ## Updater
 Instead of using the built in, slow cron updater you can use the parallel update API to update feeds.
-The API can be accessed through REST or ownCloud console API.
+The API can be accessed through REST or Nextcloud console API.

 The API should be used in the following way: